 If you're a New Zealand resident and you return home with an injury that happened while you were travelling overseas, we can help cover costs.
 This includes if you've been travelling for business, a holiday, or visiting friends or family.

-This is only for trips of less than six months.
-If you're travelling on business and still paying income tax in New Zealand, we may be able to cover you.
+This is only for trips where you intend on being out of the country for less than six months.
+If you're travelling on business and still paying income tax in New Zealand, we may still be able to cover you.
 If you decide to have a holiday after you’ve finished working, we'll cover you for another six months (as long as you're coming back to New Zealand to live).

 If you're diagnosed with asbestos and other dust-related diseases while working in Australia, you may be able to get compensation outside of ACC.
 Talk to a specialist asbestos lawyer if you think you've been exposed while working in Australia.

 You’ll still need travel insurance.
 We don’t cover you for: